tadayosi/issues/ENTESB-5301/scheduled-route/README.md

 ## To run

+Run:

+    $ mvn exec:java

-In the karaf console create test messages on the `TEST` queue:
+or in the karaf console create test messages on the `TEST` queue:

     JBossFuse:karaf@root> activemq:producer --user admin --password admin